 Important Topics for CAT 2018nivedita

-CAT Syllabus has remained more or less the same for the last decade but the paper pattern has changed.
-Before we actually try to understand the complete and detailed CAT syllabus for the CAT 2018 exam, we need to understand the pattern of the paper.
-Once we know the pattern of the paper, it would be simpler for us to understand the syllabus for CAT.
-The pattern for CAT exam has remained more or less the same for the past 3 years – CAT 2015, CAT 2016, and CAT 2017.
-It is safe to assume that a similar, if not exactly the same, pattern would continue for CAT 2018 as well.
+CAT Syllabus has remained more or less the same for the last decade.
+However, the paper pattern has changed.
+Let us understand the pattern of the paper before we actually try to understand the complete and detailed CAT syllabus for the CAT 2018 exam.
+Knowing the paper pattern, it would be simpler for us to understand the syllabus for CAT.
+The pattern for CAT exam has remained almost the same for the past 3 years – CAT 2015, CAT 2016, and CAT 2017.
+It is, therefore, safe to assume that a similar, if not exactly the same, pattern would continue for CAT 2018 as well.

 Another thing to keep in mind is the fact that you are not allowed to switch between sections.
 The order of the sections has remained the same for the past few years so the same is expected to continue.